 And here we are, at the end of the journey.
 We’ve drawn up a list of the baby furniture you need for starting the journey of parenthood.
 We would love to let you know that this is not a list of compulsory items to purchase.
 After going through the list, you can decide that you do not need a Glider and Ottoman yet.

-You can decide to use a chair that you can conveniently convert to a nursing chair.
-You can also look at your budget and decide that you will get a Bed Rail a lot later.
+You can also decide to use a chair that you can conveniently convert to a nursing chair.
+And you can also look at your budget and decide that you will get a Bed Rail a lot later.

 These decisions lie with you.
 We have only provided you with a guide to help you decide and create a priority list of baby furniture to go for.